 Kentucky Clean Cities Partnership

-The Kentucky Clean Cities Partnership works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Kentucky Clean Cities Partnership works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: October 18, 1994